 If I had to summarize The Masterpiece, I would say it is a story of grace and hope.
-Its characters are broken, flawed and above all human just like us.
-The message of healing and freedom is one which will stay with me for a long time.
+Its characters are broken, flawed, and above all human just like us.
+The message of healing and freedom is one that will stay with me for a long time.

 The Masterpiece is a great fit for the wholesome, faith-based market of the Hallmark channel.
 But I would love to see what could be made of it with a bigger budget as a feature film.
 Oscar Isaac would be a good fit for the intense, emotionally unavailable Roman.
 Emma Watson would do a great job capturing Grace’s strength of character and vulnerability.

-CONTENT WARNING: Though not graphically described, this books covers themes of abuse, neglect, prostitution and other criminal activity.
+CONTENT WARNING: Though not graphically described, this book covers themes of abuse, neglect, prostitution, and other criminal activity.

 WHERE TO BUY: The Masterpiece releases February 6, 2018, in digital and hardcover format.
 To pre-order check your local or online retailers.
-You can also buy on Amazon HERE (affiliate link).
+You can also buy it on Amazon.

 Have you read any of Francine Rivers’ books?
 What is your favorite story of redemption?

 “The stuff that dreams are made of.”